6 Tasks for Efficient Google Workspace Admin

 • Data is stored in the Amazon public cloud so that reliance on the underlying Google infrastructure is not a requirement

 In any organization, employees will come and go.
-Since public cloud billing is based on usage, efficient G Suite administration includes cleaning up user accounts that have left the company.
+Since public cloud billing is based on usage, efficient Google Workspace administration includes cleaning up user accounts that have left the company.
 However, what if the user account is tied to business-critical resources such as Google Analytics, Adwords, or other Google services?
 Simply getting rid of the user account may render services inoperable or unable to be managed or maintained.

 Protected items can easily be restored to different Google Workspace accounts